 Residence Halls are more than just a place to live and eat.
-By residing on campus, residents will be able to connect with the mission tenets established by the Sisters of Charity of the Incarnate Word: Faith, Innovation, Service, Truth, and Education.
-All of these tenets couldn't have been a possibility without Engagement with the surrounding communities.
+By residing on campus, residents will be able to connect with the Mission tenets established by the Sisters of Charity of the Incarnate Word: Faith, Innovation, Service, Truth, and Education.
+These tenets couldn't have been possible without Engagement with the surrounding communities.
 Each month, we will explore these tenets through a variety of different ways.